Honorius: Stilicho and the defence of Italy

 The western empire was effectively overstretched due to the massive invasion of Alans, Suebi and Vandals who, although they had been repulsed from Italy in 406, moved into Gaul on 31 December 406, and arrived in Hispania in 409.
 In early 408, Stilicho attempted to strengthen his position at court by marrying his second daughter, Thermantia, to Honorius after the death of the Empress Maria in 407.
-Another invasion by Alaric was prevented in 408 by Stilicho when he forced the Roman Senate to pay 4,000 pounds of gold to persuade the Goths to leave Italy.
+Another invasion by Alaric was prevented in 408, when Stilicho forced the Roman Senate to pay 4,000 pounds of gold to persuade the Goths to leave Italy.

 Cameo of Honorius and his wife Maria, probably recarved from an old cameo of Claudius and Agrippina.

-Honorius, in the meantime, was at Bononia, on his way from Ravenna to Ticinum, when the news reached him of his brother's death in May 408.
+Meanwhile, Honorius was at Bononia, on his way from Ravenna to Ticinum, when the news reached him of his brother's death in May 408.
 He at first was planning to go to Constantinople to help set up the court during the transition from Arcadius to Theodosius II.
 Summoned from Ravenna for advice, Stilicho advised Honorius not to go, and proceeded to go himself.
 In Stilicho's absence, a minister named Olympius gained the confidence of Honorius.
 He convinced the emperor that his father-in-law was conspiring with the barbarians to overthrow him.

 On his return to Ravenna, Honorius ordered the arrest and execution of Stilicho.
 With Stilicho's fall, Honorius moved against all of his former father-in-law's allies, killing and torturing key individuals and ordering the confiscation of the property of anyone who had borne any office while Stilicho was in command.
 Honorius's wife Thermantia was taken from the imperial throne and given over to her mother; Eucherius, the son of Stilicho, was put to death.
 The purge also massacred the families of Stilicho's foederati troops, and they defected en masse to Alaric.

 In October 408, Alaric returned to Italy to claim more gold and land to settle in, as feudatory vassals of the Empire, which Stilicho had promised him.
 The city bought him off with 5,000 lbs of gold and 30,000 lbs of silver after a short siege with Rome on the verge of famine.

-A palace revolution in Honorius's court led meanwhile to a change of ministers, and those hostile to the Goths were replaced by officers favorable to Alaric, who began peace negotiations.
+A palace revolution in Honorius's court led meanwhile to a change of ministers, and those hostile to the Goths were replaced by officers favourable to Alaric, who began peace negotiations.
 While the embassy was absent, a new change occurred at Ravenna, and Honorius disclaimed the peace which was on the verge of being concluded.
 The enraged Alaric returned to Rome in late 409 and forced the Senate to elect Priscus Attalus as emperor, who ratified Alaric's former treaty with Stilicho.